wombleton/gitlaw-nz/acts/R/Receiverships Act 1993.md

     (2) A body corporate must not be appointed or act as a receiver.

-    (3) A person who contravenes subsection (1) or subsection (2) commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (3) A person who contravenes subsection (1) or subsection (2) commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     Section 5(1)(ia): inserted, on 1 July 1994, by section 3(1) of the Receiverships Amendment Act 1994 (1994 No 14).